alext-sap/lx-collabo/docs/template/03_grammar_and_mechanics/cross_references_hyperlinks_and_filepaths.md

-# Cross-References, Hyperlinks, and Filepaths
+# Cross-References and Hyperlinks (Filepaths}

+Cross-references and hyperlinks are used to refer to additional information in relation to the current topic.

 A **cross-reference** is the formulation used in a **source document** to direct the user to related information in a **target document**.
 It does not technically link texts together.